LGro/reunicorn-website/content/en/donate.md

 # Donate {.title .is-2}

-We are grateful for donations that help us ensure the sustainable development of Coagulate and strengthen our independence.
+We are grateful for donations that help us ensure the sustainable development of Reunicorn and strengthen our independence.
 We are working towards accepting privacy friendly monetary gifts via GNU Taler later this year.

-In the meantime, or if you just want to strengthen the framework Coagulate is built on, we can recommend donations to the Veilid foundation.
+In the meantime, or if you just want to strengthen the framework Reunicorn is built on, we can recommend donations to the Veilid foundation.
-Because without Veilid we would not be able to create Coagulate, so we are happy to share your appreciation with them: https://veilid.com/donate/
+Because without Veilid we would not be able to create Reunicorn, so we are happy to share your appreciation with them: https://veilid.com/donate/

 # Costs {.title .is-2}